Frédéric (-Samuel) Cordey (1854-1911)

 - 1913-14: a retrospective exhibition of Cordey at the Choiseul Gallery (iR3)

-My main sources are Moffett (R2), Walther (R3), Denvir (R5), Schurr & Cabanne (2008,R9,p194), the Salon database (iR1), Benezit (iR69) and xx.
+There is not much known about Frédéric Cordey.
+Most sources on Impressionism don’t mention him at all.
+Others just mention that he exhibited at the 3rd ‘impressionist’ exhibition in 1877 and that he was a friend of Renoir.
+My main sources are Rewald (R1,p384-6+391+414+448+454), Moffett (R2), Walther (R3), Denvir (R5), Schurr & Cabanne (2008,R9,p194), the Salon database (iR1), Benezit (iR69) and xx.
 For other general references (=R) see.
+In books about Impressionism there are no paintings of Cordey.
+Some refer to him as a model in paintings of others (R1,p382+383).
 My main sources (for the pictures) from the internet are Wikimedia (iR6) and xx.
 For other references to internet sites (=iR) see.
 For other additional references (=aR) see below.
 See links for practical hints and abbreviations and for the subscription of the paintings.

 For further reading see: